MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-80.md

 > [!WARNING]
 > In Windows 10, version 1709, synchronous OID requests are supported only for miniport and protocol drivers.

+### RSSv2

+In NDIS 6.80, [Receive Side Scaling (RSS)](ndis-receive-side-scaling2.md) has been upgraded to RSS version 2 (RSSv2).
+RSSv2 improves on RSSv2 by enabling per-VPort spreading.
+For more info, see [Receive Side Scaling Version 2 (RSSv2) in NDIS 6.80](receive-side-scaling-version-2-rssv2-in-ndis-6-80.md).

 ### Other new networking features

 NDIS forms the core foundation for the network driver platform on Windows.
 For a list of other network driver features that were updated at the same time as NDIS 6.80, see the Windows 10, version 1709 section for Networking on [What's new in driver development](../what-s-new-in-driver-development.md).